Macro Lens Guide for Closeup Photography

 The 90mm to 105mmm macro lens is a classic macro focal length.
 When you think of macro photography, you will no doubt think of small animals, flowers and insects – as well as plants.
 This focal length is perfect for all of these subjects.

 The focal length means you don’t need to get too close to the subject (i.e. your working distance can be greater), but it is still versatile.
 After all, it’s a macro lens so you can get very close if you need to!
+It’s also a popular choice when taking an eye close-up photo.

 This really is the ideal focal length if you can’t get too close to your subject.
-Having a greater working distance can be helpful, when, for example, you may be worried that you’ll scare a small insect you’re photographing away!
+Having a greater working distance can be helpful, when, for example, you may be worried that you’ll scare a small insect you’re photographing away.

 So this longer focal length will allow you to step back while still taking very detailed images, that appear close to the subject.